SFRBM is pleased to announce the 2016 Research Mini-Fellowship Grant which will

 The application should include CV that describes the applicant’s areas of expertise, a biographical sketch of the potential mentor, as well as support letters from the current mentor/supervision and from the research mentor at the host institution.
 The proposed mentor must be a member of SFRBM.

-Grant Amount and Budget: The maximum individual grant amount to be awarded is $2,500.
+Grant Amount and Budget: The maximum individual grant amount to be awarded is $5,000 for the Spring 2016 cycle.
 Awards can be used to cover travel expenses, accommodations and related costs near the host’s institution, and specific reagents/supplies.
 These awards are not intended to supplement other funding sources for ongoing research projects.

 Complete applications should be submitted electronically to SFRBM at firstname.lastname@example.org as a single pdf document and should consist of: 1) a completed SFRBM Research Mini-Fellowship Application form (use template form); 2) a 3-page proposal description; 3) a detailed budget; 4) applicant’s CV; 5) a biographical sketch from the potential mentor; and 6) letters of support from both the current research mentor as well as the mentor at the host institution.

 Proposal Review and Announcement